open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 - If no line can be drawn between the attacking and targeted model's bases that intersects with obscuring terrain or another ship then the line of sight is clear.
 - If lines can be drawn that do intersect but some clear lines can be drawn the line of sight is obscured.
-- If no unobstructed lines can be drawn the line of sight is blocked.
+- If no unobstructed lines can be drawn then the line of sight is blocked.

 ## Terrain